https://medicine.ouhsc.edu/faculty-staff Parent Page: Faculty & Staff id: 21477 Active Page: Preceptor Portal id:35835

 What is a preceptor, and what do they do?

-A preceptor is a practicing healthcare professional (M.D. or D.O.) who mentors and supervises medical students during their clinical rotations.
+A preceptor is a practicing healthcare professional (MD, DO, or PA) who mentors and supervises students during their clinical rotations.
 Preceptors provide real-world learning experiences, helping students apply their classroom knowledge to patient care, develop clinical reasoning, and understand the day-to-day realities of medical practice.

 What types of students will I be working with?